MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/organization-management.md

 ## Customize look and feel of your Organization(s)

-You can customize the look and feel of your learner experience of the Microsoft Community Training platform for each of your [Organization](#create-a-new-organization)
+You can customize the look and feel of your learner experience of the Community Training platform for each of your [Organization](#create-a-new-organization)

 >[!Note]
 >
 > * Global Administrators can adjust settings for all Organizations.
 > * Organization Administrators can only adjust these settings on which they are admin.

-1. On the  Microsoft Community Training portal, after login [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).
+1. On the  Community Training portal, after login [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).

 2. Click on **Settings** option from the left navigation panel and navigate to **Organization settings**.